 Not All Disney VHS Tapes Are Valuable

 First of all, it is important to understand that not all Disney VHS tapes are valuable.
 One particular rumor on the internet states that of Disney Black Diamond VHS tapes can sell for thousands.
 This is definitely a rumor and not the case, and the Disney Black Diamond rumors are simply a hoax.

-That being said, not all Little Mermaid VHS tapes are valuable.
+As such, not all Little Mermaid VHS tapes are valuable.
 There is, however, a specific version of the Little Mermaid VHS that has an error in the cover art.
-The original cover shows little Mermaid Ariel sitting on a rock with Prince Eric, with her father and Ursula in the background, and her friend Sebastian the lobster and Flounder the fish in the foreground.
+The original cover shows Little Mermaid Ariel sitting on a rock with Prince Eric, with her father and Ursula in the background, and her friends Sebastian the lobster and Flounder the fish in the foreground.
 In the far background, situated just between Triton and Ursula, is a golden castle with tall cylindrical spires.
-This is where the offensive cover art is found.
+This is where the interesting cover art is found.

 What Is So Controversial About the Little Mermaid VHS Cover Art?